What do you think about how you think?

 Notice that more statements are beginning to be made, and what emerges is a conversation of questioning and answering that occurs in one’s own head, where one’s-self takes the position of both the questioner and the answerer.
 This is, of course, happening in the imagination.

-For instance, people would say, “Well it looks like a… And it moves like a… And it's coloring is like a…”
+People would say, “Well it looks like a… And it moves like a… And it's coloring is like a…”

 This is why having a well-developed imagination is so important.
 The questioning and answering in the imagination is where one makes decisions about any new information, whether it should be memorized, disregarded, or action taken based on where there is need.